greenbone/openvas-scanner/rust/README.md

 If you are unsure how to start or want to discuss an improvement or feature feel free to create an issue.

-Feel invited to create a draft PR and open a discussions about a new feature, improves or even architectural changes if you want to discuss based on concrete examples.
+Feel invited to create a draft PR and open a discussions about a new feature, improvements or even architectural changes if you want to discuss based on concrete examples.

 If you want to help we are very happy about: